Peter O'Higgins

-Blessed Peter O'Higgins O.P, in Irish Peadar Ó Huiggin, (c.1602 The Pale, Kingdom of Ireland – 24 March 1642, St Stephen's Green, County Dublin, Ireland) was an Irish Dominican priest who was hanged outside the walls of Dublin, officially for high treason against King Charles I but in reality as part of the religious persecution of the Catholic Church in Ireland that began under King Henry VIII and ended only with Catholic Emancipation in 1829.
-Fr.
+Blessed Peter O'Higgins O.P, in Irish Peadar Ó Huiggin, (c.1602 The Pale, Kingdom of Ireland – 24 March 1642, St Stephen's Green, County Dublin, Ireland) was an Irish Dominican priest who was hanged outside the walls of Dublin, officially for high treason against King Charles I but in reality as part of the religious persecution of the Catholic Church in Ireland.
 O'Higgins was Beatified by Pope John Paul II on 22 September 1992 as one of the 24 officially recognized Irish Catholic Martyrs.

 Early life

 O'Higgins is believed to have been born at Tipper, near Naas, County Kildare.
 According to John Punch, O'Higgins said before his death, "In this city and in the country around it, where the King's writ is said to run, I have always lived."

 He was educated secretly in Ireland and later in Spain.
 He may have been ordained at Lisbon on 21 December 1624 and he appears in a list of Irish Dominicans resident in the Spanish Empire as of 1627.

 With the accession of King Charles I in 1625, a limited religious toleration was granted.
-For example, Thomas Wentworth, the Lord Deputy of Ireland, wrote in a letter of November 1646, "It is too much to distemper [the Irish], by bringing plantations upon them and disturbing them in the exercise of their religion, so long as it is without scandal."
+Thomas Wentworth, the Lord Deputy of Ireland, wrote in a letter of November 1646, "It is too much to distemper [the Irish], by bringing plantations upon them and disturbing them in the exercise of their religion, so long as it is without scandal."

-By 1635, Peter O'Higgins had returned to Dublin and was engaged in re-opening the Dominican priory in Naas, with the covert support of the same Lord Deputy, who was building Jigginstown Castle nearby.
+By 1635, O'Higgins had returned to Dublin and was engaged in re-opening the Dominican priory in Naas, with the covert support of the same Lord Deputy, who was building Jigginstown Castle nearby.

-Believing that Tudor and Stuart religious persecution was finally at an end, the Old English Catholics of Dublin and The Pale ejected all Church of Ireland clergy from the Pre-Reformation St Patrick's Cathedral, which was then reconsecrated, followed by a Solemn High Mass.
+Believing that religious persecution was finally at an end, the Old English Catholics of Dublin and The Pale ejected all Church of Ireland clergy from the Pre-Reformation St Patrick's Cathedral, which was then reconsecrated, followed by a Solemn High Mass.
 According to the Venetian Ambassador, Catholics in the rest of the British Isles were terrified by this move, as they feared, correctly, that it would make the religious persecution of Catholics worse rather than better.

-On 12 May 1641, however, Thomas Wentworth, who had been recalled to England and had been condemned by the Puritan-controlled House of Commons, was executed upon Tower Hill for, among many other things, having covertly granted religious toleration to the Catholic priests, religious, and laity living on his estate at Naas.
+On 12 May 1641, Wentworth, who had been recalled to England and had been condemned by the Puritan-controlled House of Commons, was executed upon Tower Hill for, among many other things, having covertly granted religious toleration to the Catholic priests, religious, and laity living on his estate at Naas.